schneems/non-developers-on-rails/source/02-intro-app.md

 :::>> $ cat app/controllers/welcome_controller.rb
 ```

-Not very much their right?
+Not very much there right?
 I told you there would be less magic in this section.

 The next thing we need is a way to "route" to this controller.